Cross-Connection Control and Backflow Prevention

 A cross connection is a connection between a potable drinking water supply and a possible source of contamination or pollution.
 Under the provisions of the Safe Drinking Water Act of 1971, the Environmental Protection Agency (EPA) established national standards for safe drinking water.
 Each state is required to enforce the various regulations of the Safe Drinking Water Act and how it relates to its state laws.

-In order to meet these provisions, the Texas Commission on Environmental Quality enacted a state law which requires all public water suppliers to implement and enforce the Cross-Connection Control Program requirements located in the Texas Administrative Code, Title 30, Chapter 290 of the Rules and Regulations for Public Water Suppliers.
+To meet these provisions, the Texas Commission on Environmental Quality (TCEQ) requires all public water suppliers to implement and enforce the Cross-Connection Control Program requirements.

 What is Backflow?

 Backflow is defined as the undesirable reversal of the flow of water or mixtures of water and other liquids, gases or other substances into the City’s water system.
 These situations can introduce pollutants and contaminants into a public or private water supply when a change in pressure is experienced.
 These pollutants and contaminants can present health hazards to the residents that utilize the potable water supply.
 Backflow prevention assemblies are designed to protect the public water system from these types of concerns.